Opinion | Raskin’s withdrawal frees Biden to pick someone who will focus on banks

 Raskin’s supporters might well retort that in the long term, climate change is more dangerous than short-term economic shocks.
 Heck, I might even agree.
 But that’s not a good argument for running climate policy through economic regulators; what’s needed is direct investment in infrastructure, research and development, and regulatory reforms to make it easier for the private sector to build things such as electric vehicle charging stations.
 None of which is the purview of the Fed.

-Climate advocates want to hand the job to central bankers not because that’s the best agency for the job, but because central banks are relatively insulated from democratic pressure.
-And its voters, not corrupt politicians or dastardly oil lobbyists, who are the main obstacle to faster action on climate change.
+Climate advocates want to hand the job to central bankers not because that’s the best agency for the job but because central banks are relatively insulated from democratic pressure.
+And it’s voters, not corrupt politicians or dastardly oil lobbyists, who are the main obstacle to faster action on climate change.
 Oh, they tell pollsters they’re very concerned — then add that they don’t want to spend any significant sum to address the issue.
 Congress inevitably capitulates to those political realities.

 However, thanks largely to educational polarization, progressives have amassed considerable power over a number of institutions that aren’t directly answerable to voters.
 Those institutions, in turn, have accumulated decades of authority, and credibility, that they are now being urged to spend on a variety of causes: Witness Disney’s belated protest of Florida’s parental rights law, or my own information industry’s headlong rush into “moral clarity.”
 The Federal Reserve is only the latest target.

 In this, progressives have vastly overestimated the powers they are trying to wield, which are indeed enormous, but also easily lost.
-If the Treasury or the Federal Reserve tried to use its power over capital flows to hamstring the fossil fuel industry, they would quickly be hamstrung by Congress, putting not only the new mission, but the old one, in jeopardy.
+If the Treasury or the Federal Reserve tried to use its power over capital flows to hamstring the fossil fuel industry, they would quickly be hamstrung by Congress, putting not only the new mission, but the old one, too, in jeopardy.
 With hard political problems, there is no easy shortcut through the bureaucracy, only the slow and painful job of persuasion.
 Which is why no one who believes in those shortcuts should ever be put in a position where they might try to take one.